SDM-TIB/DocBiasKG/DocBias_over_InterpretME/README.md

 where`<config_json>` is one of `example_buzz.json` and `example_politi.json`.

 After running the pipeline, the produced plots can be found in `./interpretme/output/`.
-Once the data is uploaded into the SPARQL endpoint, DeTrusty can be used to answer queries.
+Once the data is uploaded into the SPARQL endpoint.
+In the folder `queries/news` you can find the queries populated for the News collection dataset.
-In `queries/templates` you can find query templates (placeholders marked with `$$`) for answering the following questions:
+The queries can be executed for answering the following questions:

 1. Counting news with prediction probability for `Class:Real` in BuzzFeed dataset.
 2. Counting news with prediction probability for `Class:Fake` in BuzzFeed dataset.